brianglass/anastasis/files/wed03mc.md

 By your toils you ended our toils, Lover of humankind; so now take over to a life without toil those who devoutly worship your holy sufferings, O God of all.

-When creation saw you crucified it was altered and trembled: earth was shaken, rocks were rent and the sunÃ¢Â€Â™s course drew away the light.
+When creation saw you crucified it was altered and trembled: earth was shaken, rocks were rent and the sunâ€™s course drew away the light.

 Of the Martyrs.